allenling/LingsKeep/python_source_code/python_signal.rst

             trip_signal(sig_num);
         }

+        // 下面的代码是如果没有定义sigaction调用的时候执行的
         #ifndef HAVE_SIGACTION
         #ifdef SIGCHLD
             /* To avoid infinite recursion, this signal remains reset until explicit re-instated.
                Don't clear the 'func' field as it is our pointer to the Python handler... */
             if (sig_num != SIGCHLD)
         #endif
             /* If the handler was not set up with sigaction, reinstall it.
 See
              * Python/pylifecycle.c for the implementation of PyOS_setsig which
              * makes this true.
 See also issue8354. */
-         // 这里注意一下
             PyOS_setsig(sig_num, signal_handler);
         #endif

             /* Issue #10311: asynchronously executing signal handlers should not mutate errno under the feet of unsuspecting C code. */ errno = save_errno;

         #ifdef MS_WINDOWS
             if (sig_num == SIGINT)
                 SetEvent(sigint_event);
         #endif
     }

 trip_signal
 ============